enofeb/Socially/README.md

          )
 )
 ```
-3) And, finally set your text
+3) And, finally set your text.
 ```kotlin
 socialTextView.socialText = "I am #Spider @Enes99 +905512026461 eneszor95@gmail.com https://www.lichess.org"
 ```

-NOTES: Please get follow this three steps while setting up this  library.
+NOTES: Please get follow these three steps while setting up this  library.

 ## Features
 * It already supports hashtag, mention, phone number, mail and weblinks.
 To enable them , you need to add rule which you want to use.